pkoehlercloud/pkoehlercloud.github.io/content/post/2021-07-28 - AVD RDP properties explained/index.md

 author: "Patrick Koehler"
 tags: ["Azure Virtual Desktop", "Azure"]
 categories: ["Azure Virtual Desktop"]
+description: "Learn about managing RDP properties in Azure Virtual Desktop with our comprehensive guide.
+Discover where to define RDP properties and understand their impact on remote desktop sessions.
+Whether through the Azure Portal or PowerShell, we've got you covered."
 ---

 Hi everyone it´s Patrick again with a new article on the RDP properties in Windows Virtual Desktop.